 Child safety

-It’s also important to be mindful of sharp corners and edges on tables and chairs.
-Corner protectors can help reduce the chances of any accidents or injuries.
+Corner protectors on the edges on tables and chairs can help reduce the chances of any accidents or injuries.

 When it comes to children, spills and messes are sometimes unavoidable.
 With that in mind, choose the surfaces for your conservatory playroom wisely.
 Plastic and leather are relatively easy to wipe down, while absorbent or porous materials require a little more work to clean.
 They’re often more likely to stain, too.